 - a.
-Employee contribution rate: 16% of monthly salary. - b.
-State contribution rate: 16% of monthly salary. - c.
+Employee contribution rate: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members. - b.
+State contribution rate: 16% of monthly salary for Tier 1 members and 17% of monthly salary for Tier 2 members. - c.
 The State makes any additional contributions that are actuarially required. - d.
 Administrative expenses in the prior year were projected forward with price inflation as an estimate for administrative expenses in the current and future years.
 The portion of expenses in future years allocated to the current members was based on the proportionate share of covered payroll in each year for the remainder of the existing members to the total covered payroll for all members.

 Based on those assumptions, the Plan's FNP was projected to be available to make all projected future benefit payments of current Plan members.
-Therefore, the long-term expected rate of return on Plan investments of 8.00% was applied to all periods of projected benefit payments to determine the TPL.
+Therefore, the long-term expected rate of return on Plan investments of 7.50% was applied to all periods of projected benefit payments to determine the TPL.